gristlabs/grist-help/help/investment-research.md

 ## Exploring the example

-Open the document “[Investment Research](https://templates.getgrist.com/doc/investment-research)”, found in Examples & Templates in your Grist home page.
+Open the document “[Investment Research](https://templates.getgrist.com/doc/investment-research){: target="\_blank"}”, found in Examples & Templates in your Grist home page.
 The first thing you’ll see is “Overview”.
 This page contains two charts next to two tables.

 ![1-overview-page](images/investment-research/1-overview-page.png)